psanders/fonos101/README.md

 # Programmable Telecommunications in the Cloud without Twilio

 This is an introduction to the basics of Programmable Telecommunications in the Cloud with [Fonos](https://github.com/fonoster/fonos).
 I created this repo as part of the [Hacking With The Homies Developer Conference](https://github.com/detroitblacktech/hwthdc2020).

-I will not discuss installing a Fonos deployment in this repo because it is impractical for the event.
+In this session, I will not discuss how to install Project Fonos because it is impractical for the event.
 Instead, you can request access to the demo server at [Fonoster.com](http://fonoster.com/).

 ## Requirements

+- Request early access at [Fonoster.com](http://fonoster.com/), to receive a set of credentials
 - NodeJS 12+ (Use nvm if possible)
 - Fonos command-line tool (install with `npm install -g @fonos/ctl`)
-- Request early access at [Fonoster.com](http://fonoster.com/), to receive a set of credentials
 - A set of credentials to a VoIP provider (provided)

 ## Overview